Neeraj Kumar, PT, DPT, PhD

 Master of Science in Physical Therapy, Guru Nanak Dev University

 Mechanism of postural control in older adults and in adults with neuropathology

 Developing interventions that improve balance, reduce fall risk, and improve function

-Dr. Neeraj Kumar is an Associate Professor in the College of Rehabilitative Sciences at the University of St. Augustine, Dallas Campus.
-He has a bachelor’s degree in physiotherapy (1996) from Manipal Academy of Higher Education, Manipal, India, a master’s degree in sports physiotherapy (1998) from Guru Nanak Dev University, Amritsar, India, a PhD in rehabilitation science (2009) from State University of New York, University at Buffalo and a Doctor of Physical Therapy (transitional) (2016) from Texas Tech University Health Sciences Center.
+Dr. Neeraj Kumar is an Associate Professor in the College of Rehabilitative Sciences on the Dallas, TX campus.
+He has a bachelor’s degree in physiotherapy (1996) from Manipal Academy of Higher Education, Manipal, India; a master’s degree in sports physiotherapy (1998) from Guru Nanak Dev University, Amritsar, India; a PhD in rehabilitation science (2009) from State University of New York, University at Buffalo; and a Doctor of Physical Therapy (transitional) (2016) from Texas Tech University Health Sciences Center.
 Dr. Kumar is a licensed physical therapist in India and in the states of New York and Texas.
 He is a board-certified specialist in neurologic physical therapy and a certified vestibular rehabilitation specialist.

 Dr. Kumar has more than 25 years of experience as a physical therapist and 15+ years of experience as an educator and administrator.
 Previously, he served as the Regional Dean and Assistant Program Director of the DPT program at Texas Tech University Health Sciences Center, Odessa; Principal and Chief Physiotherapist at Vel R.S.
 Medical College and Assistant Professor of Physiotherapy at Saveetha College of Physiotherapy.